 The main circuit breaker is located on the main control panel.
-When the breaker is in the OFF/O position, power is interrupted between the customer connection lugs, optional cam lock connectors and the generator.
-Once the connections have been made to the connection lugs and the generator has been started and allowed to reach normal operating temperature, the breaker may be switched to the "ON/I" position.
+See Figure 2-3.
+When the breaker is OFF (O), power is interrupted to the connection lugs, optional cam lock receptacles, and generator.
+The breaker may be switched ON (I) once the connections have been made to the connection lugs or the optional cam lock receptacles, and the unit has been started and allowed to reach normal operating temperature.